-6.3.2 Pressure-control assemblies
+6.3.2 Pressure control assemblies

-If pressure-control devices are needed to meet the requirements of 6.3.1, these shall conform to the following:
+If pressure control devices are needed to meet the requirements of 6.3.1, these shall conform to the following:

-- (a) Orifice plates, ratio valves, and parity valves are not permitted; - (b) Individual hydrants outlets can be controlled by a pressure-reducing valve unique to that hydrant outlet (see Figure 8), so long as this valve can be easily removed for servicing and testing (see 10.2.3(e));
+- a) Orifice plates, ratio valves, and parity valves are not permitted. - b) Individual hydrants outlets may be controlled by a pressure reducing valve unique to that hydrant outlet (see Figure 8), provided that this valve can be easily removed for servicing and testing (see 10.2.3 e).

-NOTE - Refer to section 9 for guidelines to be followed for valve removal.
+Note: Refer to Part 9 for guidelines to be followed for valve removal.

-- (c) A single pressure-reducing valve station can be used to control a number of hydrant outlet assemblies in a pressure zone, provided: - (i) The maximum pressure differential in the zone shall not exceed 300 kPa - (ii) The pressure-reducing valve is provided with facilities for testing for correct operation in situ while allowing a range of flows between a single hose stream as specified in 3.3 and the design flow for that zone.
-Suitable provisions to permit this testing shall be provided (see Figure 9) - (iii) Isolation valves shall be fitted either side of each pressure-reducing valve to permit isolation, commissioning, testing, and maintenance.
-These shall be supervised and locked open

-- (iv) The pressure-control station shall have pressure gauges installed upstream and downstream of the pressure-reducing valve.
-Test ports for fitment of a calibrated test valve shall be provided adjacent to each pressure gauge - (v) The pressure-reducing valve shall not be located downstream of any other pressure-reducing valve - (vi) A listed 25 mm-nominal bore pressure-relief valve, set at 100 kPa above the pressure-reducing valve setting and piped to waste via a tundish or sight glass, shall be provided downstream of the pressure-reducing valve, and - (vii) A pressure-reducing valve calibration test drain shall be provided downstream of the pressure-reducing valve.
-The drain shall be minimum 25 mm-nominal bore and include a gate valve to regulate flow during calibration.
+- c) A single pressure reducing valve station may be used to control a number of hydrant outlet assemblies in a pressure zone, providing that: - (i) The maximum pressure differential in the zone shall not exceed 300 kPa; and - (ii) The pressure reducing valve is provided with facilities for testing for correct operation in situ while allowing a range of flows between a single hose stream as specified in 3.3 and the design flow for that zone.
+Suitable provisions to permit this testing shall be provided (see Figure 9); and - (iii) Isolation valves shall be fitted either side of each pressure reducing valve to permit isolation, commissioning, testing, and maintenance.
+These shall be supervised and locked open; and - (iv) The pressure control station shall have pressure gauges installed upstream and downstream of the pressure reducing valve.
+Test ports for fitment of a calibrated test valve shall be provided adjacent to each pressure gauge. and - (v) The pressure reducing valve shall not be located downstream of any other pressure reducing valve; and - (vi) A listed 25 mm pressure relief valve, set at 100 kPa above the pressure reducing valve setting, and piped to waste via a tundish or sight glass shall be provided downstream of the pressure reducing valve. - (vii) A pressure reducing valve calibration test drain shall be provided downstream of the pressure reducing valve.
+The drain shall be minimum 25 mm and include a gate valve to regulate flow during calibration.

-The arrangement for a typical pressure-reducing station is shown in Figure 10;
+The arrangement for a typical pressure reducing station is shown in Figure 10.

-- (d) The pressure-reducing valve shall be located in a position not vulnerable to impact or damage; - (e) Any pressure-control assembly or device shall be located in a position that is safely accessible, with sufficient space to allow service and maintenance operations without causing damage to the building or interior finishes; - (f) Pressure-reducing valves shall have the intended pressure settings indelibly marked using an engraved label; - (g) Multi-staged pumps can have multiple pump-discharge nozzles (see Figure 9) to provide pressure control to individual zones (refer to Figure 11).
+- d) The pressure reducing valve shall be located in a position not vulnerable to impact or damage. - e) Any pressure control assemblies or devices shall be located in a position that is safely accessible, and have sufficient space to allow service and maintenance operations without causing damage to the building or interior finishes. - f) Pressure reducing valves shall have the intended pressure settings indelibly marked using an engraved label. - g) Multi-staged pumps may have multiple pump discharge nozzles (see Figure 9) to provide pressure control to individual zones (refer to Figure 11).